outfox/fennecs/www/cookbook/staples/3Body.md

     .Compile();

 // Used to copy the Position into the Body components of the same object
-// (Match.plain = a plain, non-relation component)
+// (Match.plain = only the plain, non-relation components)
 var consolidator = world
     .Query<Position, Body>(Match.Plain, Match.Plain)
     .Compile();